Owusu1946/Quill/README.md

 ## Acknowledgements

-- [Kinde Auth](https://link.joshtriedcoding.com/kinde) for making this project possible
+- [Kinde Auth](https://link.joshtriedcoding.com/kinde) and [Josh Tries Coding](www.youtube.com) for making this project possible.
+This repository was forked from them and improved upon.

 ## License